AdobeDocs/audience-manager.it-IT/help/using/api/rest-api-main/aam-api-getting-started.md

 * **Accesso:** [!DNL Audience Manager] Il vostro consulente fornirà un ID client e una chiave che vi consentirà di [!DNL API] effettuare richieste.

 * **Documentazione ed esempi di codice:** Il testo *in corsivo* rappresenta una variabile che viene fornita o passata durante la creazione o la ricezione [!DNL API] di dati.
-Sostituire *il testo in corsivo* con codice, parametri o altre informazioni richieste.
+Replace *italicised* text with your own code, parameters, or other required information.

-## Recommendations: Creare un utente API generico {#requirements}
+## Recommendations: Create a Generic API User {#requirements}

-È consigliabile creare un account utente tecnico separato per lavorare con Audience Manager [!DNL API].
-Si tratta di un account generico non collegato o associato a un utente specifico dell&#39;organizzazione.
-Questo tipo di [!DNL API] account utente consente di ottenere 2 elementi:
+We recommend you create a separate, technical user account for working with the Audience Manager [!DNL API]s.
+This is a generic account that is not tied to or associated with a specific user in your organization.
+This type of [!DNL API] user account helps you accomplish 2 things:

-* Identificazione di quale servizio chiama ( [!DNL API] ad es., chiamate dalle app che utilizzano il nostro [!DNL API]s o da altri strumenti che eseguono [!DNL API] richieste).
+* Identify what service is calling the [!DNL API] (e.g., calls from your apps that use our [!DNL API]s or from other tools that make [!DNL API] requests).
-* Accesso ininterrotto agli [!DNL API]s.
-Un account associato a una persona specifica può essere eliminato quando lascia la società.
-In questo modo potrete evitare di utilizzare il [!DNL API] codice disponibile.
+* Provide uninterrupted access to the [!DNL API]s.
+An account tied to a specific person may be deleted when they leave your company.
+This will prevent you from working with the available [!DNL API] code.
 Un account generico non legato a un particolare dipendente aiuta a evitare questo problema.

-Come esempio o utilizzo di questo tipo di account, diciamo che desideri modificare molti segmenti contemporaneamente con Strumenti di gestione [di massa](../../reference/bulk-management-tools/bulk-management-intro.md).
-A questo scopo, l&#39;account utente deve [!DNL API] avere accesso.
-Invece di aggiungere autorizzazioni a un utente specifico, create un account [!DNL API] utente non specifico che disponga delle credenziali, chiave e segreto appropriati per [!DNL API] effettuare chiamate.
-Questa funzione è utile anche se sviluppate applicazioni personalizzate che utilizzano Audience Manager [!DNL API].
+As an example or use case for this type of account, let's say you want to change a lot of segments at once with the [Bulk Management Tools](../../reference/bulk-management-tools/bulk-management-intro.md).
+Well, to do this, your user account needs [!DNL API] access.
+Rather than add permissions to a specific user, create a non-specific, [!DNL API] user account that has the appropriate credentials, key, and secret to make [!DNL API] calls.
+This is also useful if you develop your own applications that use the Audience Manager [!DNL API]s.

-Collabora con il tuo consulente Audience Manager per configurare un account [!DNL API]utente generico e unico.
+Work with your Audience Manager consultant to set up a generic, [!DNL API]-only user account.

-## Autenticazione oauth {#oauth}
+## OAuth Authentication {#oauth}

-Audience Manager [!UICONTROL REST API] segue [!DNL OAuth 2.0] gli standard per l&#39;autenticazione token e il rinnovo.
-Le sezioni seguenti descrivono come eseguire l&#39;autenticazione e iniziare a lavorare con [!DNL API]le s.
+The Audience Manager [!UICONTROL REST API] follows [!DNL OAuth 2.0] standards for token authentication and renewal.
+The sections below describe how to authenticate and start working with the [!DNL API]s.

-## Flusso di lavoro autenticazione password {#password-authentication-workflow}
+## Password Authentication Workflow {#password-authentication-workflow}

 <!-- oath-authentication.xml -->

 Password authentication secure access our [!DNL REST API].
-I passaggi seguenti delineano il flusso di lavoro per l&#39;autenticazione tramite password da un [!DNL JSON] client nel browser.
+The steps below outline the workflow for password authentication from a [!DNL JSON] client in your browser.

 >[!TIP]
 >